Talent vs Skill : There’s a Clear Winner

 Talents run deep.
 Skills are shallow.

-We are hardwired with talents from birth.
-Skills are superficial.
-We can only excel when our talents are engaged.
-But organizations have rarely looked to talents to measure human ability.
+We can only excel when our talents are engaged, yet organizations have rarely looked to talents to measure human ability.
 That’s because until recently, talent was invisible and there were no tools to measure it.
 The result was that, for hundreds of years, ability was measured by skills, qualifications and experience.
 But these are inadequate tools and their use has resulted in disengagement, stress and unfulfillment for untold numbers of people.
 Now there are tools that are proven to measure talent with extreme accuracy.
 We can use them to build careers, teams and organizations that won’t fail.
 It’s too late to right the wrongs of the past.
 But we can make the future better for millions.

 Talent is from within.
 Skills are from without.